 The Disable or Enable button (B): can be used to turn on or off Z-Wave functionality on the hub.

-The Maintenance section (F) offers several features:
+The Maintenance section (G) offers several features:

-Z-Wave Exclude: Places the hub in general Z-Wave exclusion mode, which can be used to exclude a device previously joined to any hub/controller.
+Z-Wave exclude: Places the hub in general Z-Wave exclusion mode, which can be used to exclude a device previously joined to any hub/controller.
 (If the device is currently included on this hub, it is recommended to remove the device from the Device Detail page instead.)

-View device Topology: View a map of your Z-Wave network, showing which devices connect through which repeaters and/or directly to the hub.
+View device topology: View a map of your Z-Wave network, showing which devices connect through which repeaters and/or directly to the hub.

 NOTE: You may also perform a general Z-Wave exclusion from Devices > Add Device > Z-Wave > Start Z-Wave Exclusion — a handier spot than it may sound given exclusion is a good step to try before trying to include a device.
 See the Add Device page documentation for more.